csc-training/GenieWebApp.jl/README.md

 The local webserver should be running on [http://localhost:8000/](http://localhost:8000/), and we can open it in the browser.

-## Deploying a Container Image using OpenShift
+## Deploying to Container Cloud using OpenShift
 > These instructions are written for Rahti with **OKD3**.
 The instructions need to be updated once **OKD4** is released.

 ### Creating a CSC Project